httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    2. Append item to items.
    3. Discard any leading OWS from input_string.
    4. If input_string is empty, return items.
-   5. Consume a COMMA from input_string; if no comma is present, fail parsing.
+   5. Consume the first character of input_string; if it is not COMMA, fail parsing.
    6. Discard any leading OWS from input_string.
    7. If input_string is empty, fail parsing.
 3. No structured data has been found; fail parsing.